ezzabuzaid/ngx-form-factory/README.md

 - `Form` extends `FormGroup` with additional instance methods, it take the same parameter as FormGroup class

-  1. `getControlValue(controlName, defaultValue)` returns the value of the specified control name and defaultValue if the value is null or undefined

-  2. `hasControlError(controlName, errorName)` checks if the specified control name

-  has an error

-  3. `getName(controlName)` simple method that will return the same provided name, it mainly has been create to be used in HTML with `[formControlName]` directive, in case of name change the compiler will rise an error up

-  4. `get(controlName)` the same one in `FormGroup` , but with typing

 - `Field(options: IFieldOptions)` extends `FormControl` with additional instance methods

   - `addValidator(validator)` add an array of Validator without lossing the existing ones